 If Apple’s online support can’t help, you should schedule an appointment to see a Genius at your local Apple Store.
 They should be able to diagnose your issue and provide you with a fix or a replacement depending on your warranty.

-Apple is currently signing off on iOS 11.2 and iOS 11.2.1 which means you can drop back down to an older version of iOS 11 in an effort to improve your device’s performance.
+Apple’s no longer signing off on iOS 11.2.6 which means you can no longer drop back down to the older version in an effort to improve your device’s performance.

-If you’re curious about the downgrade process, take a look at our detailed walkthrough.
+If you’re curious about how the downgrade process works for next time, take a look at our detailed walkthrough.